 I'm a Conservative because I believe in enterprise, self-reliance and hard work.
 I believe in a strong national defence the sound management of our economy.
 I believe in public service and helping others.
 I am a patriot and believe the duty of politicians is to safeguard our sovereignty.
 I voted to leave the EU because only the British electorate should control British laws, British borders and British money.

-It was a great honour to be elected on the 8th June 2017 and I look forward to actively representing every member of the constituency.
-If you have any questions or would like to get in touch please send an email to email@example.com
+It was a great honour to be elected on the 8th June 2017 and it is a privilege to represent every member of the constituency.
+If you have any questions or would like to get in touch please send an email to firstname.lastname@example.org